 SeafoodSource: What's it like operating in Vietnam?

 Goldman: From a human resource standpoint, it's fantastic.
-You have people that are really hard-working, they have a good feel for the animal.
+You have hard-working people, they have a good feel for the animal.
 They're very good at following protocols.
 Where you need help is, you may not have the level of experience or innovation.
 So we've got a Norwegian director of marine aquaculture on the cage side.
 We've got a guy coming out of Greece who was in charge of all the hatcheries at Selonda, which is great because barramundi is sort of a marine fish on the juvenile side and kind of a salmon in the sea.
 From a government policy standpoint, there's a lot of support for the industry, but it's still an emerging regulatory environment.
-And it's complex, because there's a lot of both regional and national regulations that are on the books, but people haven't necessarily implemented them and so it's very time-consuming to secure permits.
+And it's complex, because there are a lot of both regional and national regulations that are on the books, but people haven't necessarily implemented them and so it's very time-consuming to secure permits.

 Photo courtesy of Australis Aquaculture